data-mie/dbt-course/labs/lab2.md

           tests:
             - greater_than_zero
   ```
-  (3) Execute `dbt test` in the console at the bottom of your screen to make sure all the tests pass.
+  (3) Execute `dbt test` in the console to make sure all the tests pass.
 </details>

 ### 4. Add a test to ensure that the number of orders in the last 90 days from our `customers` table doesn't exceed the total number of orders in our `orders` table.